 YEAR 7 FAMILIARISATION, TEAM BUILDING AND SETTLING-IN

 Please do look at the rest of our website which provides you with lots of information about our school.
-Should you have any questions then please do not hesitate to contact our transition team – Miss S Haynes (Head of Year 7), Mrs J Braisher (Assistant Head of Year 7), Miss L Hatt (Transition Project Shadow) Miss S Jenns (Admissions Secretary) and Mr A Haines (SENCo).
+Should you have any questions then please do not hesitate to contact our transition team – Miss S Haynes (Head of Year 7), Mrs J Braisher (Assistant Head of Year 7), Miss K Neil (Assistant Head of Year 7) Miss S Jenns (Admissions Secretary) and Mr A Haines (SENCo).

 Thank you for taking the time to look at our Transition information and we look forward to meeting you and your child when you arrive with us at Cams Hill School.